drehnstrom/spanner-examples/spanner-labs/2-Creating Spanner Instances and Databases (CLI and Terraform)/instructions/en.md

 gcloud config set project <QWIKLABS_PROJECT_ID>
 ```

-3. From the Cloud Shell prompt, run the following command to create a Spanner Instance named `test-spanner-instance`. <div>Note the parameters for Spanner configuration and capacity.
+3. From the Cloud Shell prompt, run the following command to create a Spanner instance named `test-spanner-instance`. <div>Note the parameters for Spanner configuration and capacity.
 If you are asked to __Authorize__ the command, then do so. </div>

 ```
 gcloud spanner instances create test-spanner-instance --config=regional-us-central1 --description="test-spanner-instance" --processing-units=100
 ```

 4. The command should not take long.
-In the Console, navigate to the Spanner service, and verify the instance was created. <div>To see the instance, you could also run the command below.
+In the Console, navigate to the Spanner service and verify the instance was created. <div>To see the instance, you could also run the command below.
 Try that now. </div>

 ```
 gcloud spanner instances list
 ```

-5. You want to create the Pets database, but first you will want a file that contains the DDL code.
+5. Before creating the Pets database, you need a file that contains the DDL code.
 Type the following command to create the file and open it in the Nano code editor.

 ```
 nano pets-db-schema.sql
 ```

 6. Paste the following code into Nano.
-Then, type `Ctrl+x`, then `y`, and then hit the `[Enter]` key to save the file.
+Type `Ctrl+X`, then `Y`, and then press the ENTER key to save the file.

 ```
 CREATE TABLE Owners (